Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 If you’re new to Canada and seeking affordability, community, and access to Metro Vancouver, Surrey, BC, Canada is a great option.
 With neighbourhoods to suit every lifestyle, from beach-loving families to city-centre students, Surrey gives newcomers a strong start in British Columbia.

+The west coast of Canada is a popular landing place for new immigrants.
+Are you thinking about moving to Surrey, British Columbia?
+Or perhaps another part of Metro Vancouver or B.C.?
+Moving is a huge life decision.
+The city you choose can determine your housing and job options, as well as your financial well-being.
+So, researching cities before you move is a vital step.
 Surrey is a great destination for newcomers.
-It is popular with immigrants from Asia-Pacific Region.
+It is popular with immigrants from the Asia-Pacific Region.
 While mostly suburban, it is a beautiful part of the country with a mild climate and is close to Vancouver.
 Plus, you are never too far from the water and mountains in B.C.
-But it is an expensive city compared to other parts of Canada.

 About Surrey, British Columbia